— Unmasking the Holidays · March —

 ▸ What Scripture Says

-1 Timothy 4:1 — "Now the Spirit expressly says that in latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons."
-Fairy mythology is a category of deceiving spirits dressed in folk costume.
+"Now the Spirit speaketh expressly, that in the latter times some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils." — 1 Timothy 4:1

 12The Pot of Gold and Rainbow+